aaaarruuu/YatraVerse/README.md

 Eco Score = 82/100
 ```

-The LLM can explain the score to the user.
+Qwen3 8B can explain the score to the user in plain language.

 ---